Best Trekking Places in Goa 2026 | Before Monsoon Trails Guide

 Duration: 3-4 hours (round trip)

 The trek starts from villages near Valpoi, with the exact trailhead varying based on the chosen route.
-Local guides prove particularly valuable here, as the path isn’t well-marked and several false trails exist.
+Local guides are particularly valuable here, as the path is not well-marked and several false trails exist.

 Best Time and Tips for Trekking in Goa

 The best time for trekking in Goa is from October to February.
-Wear sturdy shoes, carry sufficient water, avoid afternoon heat, respect wildlife regulations, and hire local guides for remote trails.
+April and May offer a secondary window — still very much viable with 6am starts, adequate water, and sun protection.
+Avoid afternoon trekking in April.
+Carry sufficient water, respect wildlife regulations, and hire local guides for remote trails.
+The monsoon arrives June 5–10 each year; plan accordingly.

 Also Read: Goa in January 2026: Perfect Weather, Fewer Crowds & the Best Quiet Beaches